Murder of Jason Sweeney: In popular culture

 A 2003 episode of CSI: Crime Scene Investigation titled "Coming of Rage" (Season 4, Episode 10) is based on the crime.

 The crime inspired comic artist Kevin Colden's 2008 graphic novel Fishtown, which was nominated for an Eisner Award.

 A 2012 episode of the Lifetime Movie Network series Killer Kids titled "Foul Ball and Framed" detailed the murder, including actual footage from the crime scene, in the second segment of the episode ("Framed").

-In 2013, convicted murderer Domenic Coia wrote a memoir of his life and the murder, titled Biological Juvenile.
+In 2013, Domenic Coia wrote a memoir of his life and the murder, titled Biological Juvenile.
 It was subsequently posted in PDF form on the website prisonsfoundation.org.
-In the memoir, he actually does express remorse for his actions, explains why he didn't apologize during the final trial, criticizes the law system in the USA, gives full context of what he did say at the trial and to detectives, and apologizes to both his family and the Sweeney family.
+In the memoir, he expresses remorse for his actions, explains why he did not apologize during the final trial, criticizes the law system in the US, gives full context of what he did say at the trial and to detectives, and apologizes to both his family and the Sweeney family.

 An episode of Murder Among Friends, titled '"Friend Fatale," on Investigation Discovery profiled the murder of Jason Sweeney on May 17, 2016, less than two weeks before the 13th anniversary of Sweeney's death.

+The murder was covered in Season 1, Episode 3 of Deadliest Kids, titled "The Murder of Jason Sweeney" and aired in 2021.